Skip to main content Skip to main menu

 Greater Opportunities

 Dean Ben Ayers continues the history of Terry deans supporting the MIS department.
-He encourages the department’s entrepreneurial spirit and asks the department to take lead on several key initiatives, including analytics.
+He encourages the department’s entrepreneurial spirit and asks the department to take the lead on several key initiatives, including analytics.
 Responding to a demand in the marketplace, the department created areas of emphasis in data analytics and information security management, and a certificate program in FinTech, in addition to the usual MIS coursework.
-Dean Ayers is also currently working with the MIS Department to establish a new Center of Business, Systems, and Technology Innovation.

-Joining SMIS, other MIS student organizations emerged, including Women in Technology, Society of Business Intelligence, Terry FinTech, Terry Student Consulting, and the Society for Cyber Security.
+Joining SMIS, other MIS student organizations have emerged, including Women in Technology, the Society of Business Intelligence, Terry FinTech, and the Society for Cyber Security.
 These organizations provide students with enhanced learning and leadership opportunities and reflect the continuing enhancement of the UGA student experience.

 Recollections